Will changes to the Residential Tenancy Act backfire?

 The latter being well versed with B.C Residential Tenancy regulations and its complex time devouring procedures.

-I sell hotel supplies to property owners who’ve opened their homes, cottages, resort condos, suites and so on to travelers.
-As a result, I speak to Airbnb, VRBO, and HomeAway hosts daily.
+I sell hotel supplies to property owners who’ve opened their homes, cottages, resort condos, suites and so on to travellers.
+As a result, I speak to BNB hosts and managers daily.

 I often ask my customers what prompts them to open their properties to this fast growing home sharing and/or short-term rental phenomena.